folkehelseinstituttet/Fhi.MoBa/Response to questionnaires.md

 ## Select the first pregnancy for each woman

 ### S1 - Code in SPSS
+##### MoBa is not responsible for any errors in the study results that are caused by errors in code or documentation at the MoBa Wiki page.
 ```stata
 /***************************************************************************************************
 * Purpose: Select the first pregnancy for each woman